mlangguth89/downscaling_benchmark/downscaling_gan/README.md

 sbatch train_downscaling_GAN_<some_string>.sh
 ```
 Please choose again an output-directory that
-1. provides suifficient space for the output (> some GBs) and
+1. provides sufficient space for the output (> some GBs) and
 2. is accessible for the computing nodes (e.g. under `/p/project/[...]`)

 ### Producing plots